abatten/abatten.github.io/pages/research.md

 In my PhD, I looked at using fast radio bursts to probe the intergalactic medium and galaxy evolution.
 In particular, I determined that it is possible to use fast radio bursts to constrain feedback from active galactic nuclei.

 ### Fast Radio Bursts
+#### I showed that with enough fast radio bursts we can constrain feedback the active galactic nuclei (Batten et al. 2022).

 !["An artists interpretation of an FRB being detected at the Molonglo Radio Telescope."](/images/frbs.jpg)
 <sup>Image Credit: James Josephides / Swinburne University of Technology.</sup>